caboom/homomorphine/README.md

 # Homomorphine

 Homomorphine is a less stressful interface for various Homomorphic encryption libraries and algorithms.
-It's (ultimate) goal is to remove a complexity of using various homomorphic backends, try to do (semi)automated optimizations and noise management to reduce the implicit complexity of dealing with the homomorphic encryption.
+Its (ultimate) goal is to remove a complexity of using various homomorphic backends, try to do (semi)automated optimizations and noise management to reduce the implicit complexity of dealing with the homomorphic encryption.
 Currently supported backends are [SEAL](https://github.com/microsoft/SEAL) and [HELib](https://github.com/homenc/HElib) (**warning:** HELib support is currently partially broken).

 # Installation